koajs/jwt/README.md

 If the JWT has an expiration (`exp`), it will be checked.

 This module also support tokens signed with public/private key pairs.
-Instead of a secret, you can specify a Buffer with the public key
+Instead of a secret, you can specify a Buffer with the public key:
 ```js
 var publicKey = fs.readFileSync('/path/to/public.pub');
 app.use(jwt({ secret: publicKey }));